PDKK/wintersmith-site/contents/recipes/index.md

 ---
-title: A red herring
+title: Recipe Index
-author: baker
+author: knox-kennedy
-date: 2013-04-01
+date: 2015-04-09
 template: article.jade
 ---

-Recipe index
+The only reason to set up your own website - somewhere to put your recipes.

 * [Chilli](/recipes/chilli/)